bidmachines/adpumb-andoird-integration/README.md

         .........................
         }
 ```
-4) Create placement: Adpump is designed on the concept of placement rather than adunit.
+4) <h4>Create placement</h4> Adpump is designed on the concept of placement rather than adunit.
 A placement is a predefined action sequence which ends up in showing an Ad.
 Consider the example of a calculator, where a user presses the addition (+) button and an ad is shown.
 Here we can consider the addition button click as a placement.
 ```java
 private void onAdditionButtonClick() {
    InterstitialPlacement addition = new InterstitialPlacementBuilder()